Ijee/Amazeing/README.md

 -   Code comments only when necessary but always for functions.

 **Note:** The project is based on my other project which is quite boring in comparison to be honest.
-Have a look [here](https://github.com/Ijee/Game-of-Life-Angular).
+It was originally a Vue.js projected that was then converted to Angular.
+Have a look [here](https://github.com/Ijee/Game-of-Life-Vue).

 ---